billyderby22/DevOps-Core-Practical-Project/README.md

 ![position-api cov](Project%202%20Screen%20shots/Position-api%20cov.png)

 If the tests are successful, the build/push stage uses docker-compose to build the images for the different services.
-It then logs into docker using the credentials configured on the Jenkins VM and then pushes the images to Dockerhub.
+It then logs into docker using the credentials configured on the Jenkins VM which then pushes the images to Dockerhub.

 Following the build and push stage comes the deploy stage that deploys the application. the docker-compose.yaml and the nginx.conf files are copied to the swarm manager node by secure copy (scp).